detri/dictionary-coding-test/README.md

 # Unique Sequence Dictionary Parser

+#### NOTE: This was written and tested on a Windows machine using RubyMine and a Windows build of Ruby 3.1.2

 Based on/fulfills requirements of: https://gist.github.com/seanbiganski/11180933

 This repo parses unique sequences of characters from words across a dictionary file,